ripienaar/noteikumi/README.md

   * It's ordered, typically rule engines just run and rerun rules till nothing is interested anymore and does so in semi random order.
-    For operations work this is awkwrd as you wouldn't want to reinstall servers over and over.
+    For operations work this is awkwrd as you wouldn't want to reinstall servers over and over or do things in semi random order.
 So for now rules have a priority and they are run in priority order.
   * Rules are run once only, as above rule engines tend to run rules many times over and I think it's weird for operations.
 So right now rules are run once only.
 This is something I want to change, already